EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Experiment

-We compare models with different encoder and decoder layers.
+\paragraph{Balanced v.s.
+Unbalanced Layers} We compare models with different encoder and decoder layers.
 Specifically, we use the 300M version of the model to save the computational cost.
 We test the balanced layers (12-12) and two unbalanced variants of our model: 18 encoder layers + 6 decoder layers (18-6) and 6 encoder layers + 18 decoder layers (6-18).
-From the results in Table \ref{tab:model_arch}, we conclude that the model with balanced layers performs the best in automatic evaluations.
-Therefore, we adopt the balanced layers for the rest of our experiments.
+From the results in Table \ref{tab:model_arch}, we conclude that the model with balanced layers performs the best in automatic evaluations because it balances the dialogue context understanding and response generation.
+Therefore, we adopt the balanced layers in the rest of our experiments.